-William E. Durrett, M.D. attended Valdosta State University and received his Bachelor of Science from the University of Georgia and his medical degree from the Medical College of Georgia School of Medicine.
-He underwent his general surgery internship at Memorial Medical Center in Savannah, Georgia and completed his anesthesiology and pain management residencies at the Medical College of Georgia.
-Dr. Durrett is board certified by the American Board of Anesthesiology and recently completed certification for vein ablation therapy as well.
-He attends several meetings and conferences to stay current with the most innovative technology in pain management each year.
-He has been a guest seminar leader for over 10 years and currently resides in Aiken with his wife and two children.
-Dr. Durrett also practices at Aiken Regional Medical Centers and The Surgery Center of Aiken.
+Dr. William E. Durrett, M.D., a board certified Anesthesiologist and Interventional Pain Management Physician, is the owner of the Pain and Brain Center and Stem Cell Institute.
+Dr. Durrett attended Valdosta State University and received his Bachelor of Science from the University of Georgia and his medical degree from the Medical College of Georgia School of Medicine.
+He underwent his general surgery internship at Memorial Medical Center in Savannah, Georgia, and completed his anesthesiology and pain management residencies at the Medical College of Georgia.
+He has served as a guest speaker for seminars across the country for over 10 years.
+Dr. Durrett is board certified by the American Board of Anesthesiology, and attends several meetings and conferences to stay current with the most innovative technology in interventional pain management.
 He is a member of the following:

 Mesenchymal stem cells are known as regenerative cells and are the building blocks of the human body.

 These special cells are multipotent, meaning they are able to differentiate into several varieties of specialized cell types with different healing benefits. -For example, they can differentiate into osteoblasts, which are bone cells, chondrocytes, which are cartilage cells, myocytes, which are muscle cells, and adipocytes, which are fat cells.